Extreme Rules (2011): Main event matches

 After that, Layla fought Michelle McCool in a no disqualification, no countout, Loser Leaves WWE match.
 The match started with McCool attacking Layla during her entrance routine.
 McCool was then able to deliver the Faith Breaker, but her pin was reversed by Layla into a crucifix for the win.
 After the match, the debuting Kharma attacked McCool with an Implant Buster.

 The vacant World Heavyweight Championship was contested between Christian and Alberto Del Rio in a ladder match.
 During the match, Christian backdropped Del Rio onto a ladder.
 Del Rio was able to perform an enzuigiri on Christian, knocking him off the top rope.
 Del Rio then attempted to free the championship, but was unsuccessful.
 About sixteen minutes into the match, Christian used a spear on Del Rio as a tribute to Edge.
 After Christian was about to unhook the championship, Brodus Clay ran down to ringside, preventing Christian from winning the match.
 Clay began to bleed after taking a shot from a ladder and then thrown to the outside by Christian.
 After this, Del Rio applied the cross armbreaker on Christian and began scaling the ladder.
 However, Del Rio was distracted by a car horn coming from a jeep driven by Edge.
 Christian took advantage of this and knocked Del Rio off the ladder onto Brodus Clay and Ricardo Rodriguez at ringside.
 Christian went on to retrieve the World Heavyweight Championship.
 Edge then celebrated with Christian in the ring.

-Next, Kane and Big Show defended the WWE Tag Team Championship against Intercontinental Champion Wade Barrett and Ezekiel Jackson in a lumberjack match.
-In the end, Barrett tagged himself in once Jackson had Show down but was caught by Big Show and then suffered a chokeslam for the win.
+Next, Kane and Big Show defended the WWE Tag Team Championship against Wade Barrett and Ezekiel Jackson in a lumberjack match.
+In the end, Barrett tagged himself in once Jackson had Big Show down but was caught by Big Show and then suffered a chokeslam for the win.